elgohr/Github-Release-Action/README.md

         title: MyReleaseMessage
 ```

+## Mandatory Arguments

+### title
+`title` is a message which should appear in the release.
+May not contain spaces.

+## Optional Arguments

+### workdir
+`workdir` can be used to specify a directory that contains the repository to be published.

 ## Notes

 `${{ secrets.GITHUB_TOKEN }}` can't be used for publishing, as it isn't allowed to publish releases.

-The ``title`` field is a message which should appear in the release.
-May not contain spaces.